-After taking degrees in history from Buffalo State College (B.A., 1990) and the University of Buffalo (M.A., 1994; Ph.D., 1997), I began teaching a variety of courses in business, economics, evolutionary psychology, finance, history, and sociology at Temple University, the University of Virginia, sundry liberal arts colleges, and, since 2003, New York University's Stern School of Business.
+After taking degrees in history from Buffalo State College (B.A., 1990) and the University of Buffalo (M.A., 1994; Ph.D., 1997), I began teaching a variety of courses in business, economics, evolutionary psychology, finance, history, and sociology at a variety of schools until 2009, when I became the Nef Family Chair of Political Economy at Augustana College in Sioux Falls, South Dakota.
 I've also been an active researcher, editing, authoring, and co-authoring books about the development of the U.S. financial system (Origins of Commercial Banking, Hamilton Unbound, Wealth of Nations Rediscovered, The First Wall Street, Financial Founding Fathers, One Nation Under Debt), construction economics (Broken Buildings, Busted Budgets), life insurance (Mutually Beneficial), and publishing (Knowledge for Generations).
 Due to my unique historical perspective on public policies and the financial system, I've also become something of a media maven, showing up on NPR and other radio shows, as well as various television programs, and getting quoted in major newspapers like the Wall Street Journal, New York Times, Chicago Tribune, and the Los Angeles Times.
-I publish opeds and make regular public speaking appearances nationally and, increasingly, internationally, and I curate for the Museum of American Finance.
+I publish opeds and make regular public speaking appearances nationally and, increasingly, internationally, and I serve as director of the Thomas Willing Institute for the Study of Financial Markets, Institutions and Regulations

 I wrote this textbook because I strongly believe in the merits of financial literacy for all.
-Our financial system is struggling in part because so many people remain feckless financially.
+Our financial system struggles sometimes in part because so many people remain feckless financially.
 My hope is that people who read this book carefully, dutifully complete the exercises, and attend class regularly will be able to follow the financial news and even critique it when necessary.
 I also hope they will make informed choices in their own financial lives.